NBA Rumors: Lakers Could Target Enes Kanter, Wayne Ellington In Buyout Market, ‘ClutchPoints’ Recommends

 — NBA on ESPN (@ESPNNBA) February 7, 2019

-Ellington, who was recently traded to the Phoenix Suns after averaging 8.4 points for the Miami Heat, was described as someone who could “play an important role” in the postseason, thanks to his strengths as a catch-and-shoot three-point shooter who could also pass the ball and play some defense.
+Ellington, who was recently traded to the Phoenix Suns after averaging 8.4 points for the Miami Heat, was described as someone who could “play an important role” in the postseason thanks to his strengths as a catch-and-shoot three-point shooter who could also pass the ball and play some defense.

 Although the four aforementioned players were merely recommended as potential Los Angeles Lakers signings via the buyout market, there have been a few others who have actually been linked to the team since the trade deadline expired.
 Aside from 10-time All-Star Carmelo Anthony, who has long been rumored as a potential Lakers target, former Washington Wizards forward Markieff Morris has also piqued the team’s interest in recent days, as reported by the Los Angeles Times’ Broderick Turner.